 In the early 1990s, Ren dove into genealogy.
 This motivated him to learn the computer, helping him develop an even more wide-ranging network of friends.

-Ren had an exceptional memory, always wanting to know people's names and backgrounds, and was noted for his perceptive questions that drew people into conversation.
+Ren had an exceptional memory, always wanting to know people’s names and backgrounds, and he was noted for his perceptive questions that drew people into conversation.

 Ren was preceded in death by his wife, Elva (1987), his parents, and the rest of his brothers and sisters.

-Memorial contributions can be made to Hospice of the Foothills and Cancer Aid-Thrift Shop of Grass Valley.
+Memorial contributions can be made to Hospice of the Foothills and the Cancer Aid-Thrift Shop of Grass Valley.